Skip to content

 a contact form following those practices"

-Tools used: web_search, write_file
+Tools used: webSearch, writeFile

 Include information the tool will need:

-• Collection names for CMS operations
+• Table or collection names for database operations

 • Specific URLs for web scraping